jesush2023/shhstreamer/README.md

 I'm plannig to do streams coding while I learn and start a YT Channel soon!  so, stay tuned for more!

+I'm doing the development of this app on my <a href="https://www.twitch.tv/imistch">twitch channel!</a>

 (◞‸◟；) I'm still a newbie.

 # Getting Started